-Damjan Krnjevic-Miskovic is the Senior Adviser to the President of the Sixty-Seventh Session of the United Nations General Assembly, serving as his Chief Speechwriter.
+Damjan Krnjevic Miskovic is the Senior Special Adviser to the President of the Sixty-Seventh Session of the United Nations General Assembly, serving in addition as his Chief Speechwriter.

-Prior to his current position, Mr. Krnjevic-Miskovic had served as Adviser to the Minister of Foreign Affairs of the Republic of Serbia, Mr. Vuk Jeremic, starting in May 2007.
-His portfolio included Kosovo and Metohija, relations with the United Nations and the developing world, and public diplomacy.
-He helped initiate the establishment of a strategic partnership between Serbia and the People’s Republic of China, and was the Minister’s principal speechwriter.
-He managed relations with the Serbian Orthodox Church, as well as with numerous faith-based organizations around the world.
+Prior to his current position, Mr. Krnjevic Miskovic had served as Adviser to the Minister of Foreign Affairs of the Republic of Serbia, Mr. Vuk Jeremic, starting in May 2007.
+His portfolio included Kosovo and Metohija, relations with the United Nations and the developing world, policy planning, and diplomacy.
+He helped initiate the establishment of a strategic partnership between Serbia and the People’s Republic of China, and was also the Minister’s principal speechwriter.
+He managed relations with the Serbian Orthodox Church, as well as with numerous faith-based organizations and public policy think-tanks around the world.

 Mr. Krnjevic Miskovic is past chairman of the Admissions Commission of the Diplomatic Academy of the Serbian Ministry of Foreign Affairs and a past member of its Advisory Board.
 He is also an alumnus of the Bucerius Summer School on Global Governance, the China Executive Leadership Academy Pudong (CELAP) in Shanghai, and the Harvard Kennedy School’s Executive Program in National and International Security.